 Interning is an excellent way to gain valuable experience and to get your foot in the door with an ad agency.
 You will make key contacts you can use to get a job but you may not need them right away if the agency offers you a permanent full-time position when your internship is complete.

-You want to make sure you get the most out of your internship.
-Don't be a wallflower.
-This is your time to help others, learn the business and get your hands on anything the agency will let you help with.
+You want to make sure you get the most out of your internship, so don't be a wallflower.
+This is your time to shine by helping others, show your eagerness to learn the business and get your hands on anything the agency will let you help with.

 Writing or design samples are crucial if you want a job as a copywriter or graphic designer.
 But if you're just starting out, chances are you don't have anything to show a potential employer.
 Speculative ads, better known as SPEC ADS, are just what you need to show your ability to do the job.
 SPEC ADS give you instant writing samples you can use to show a potential employer your writing voice or your design style.